Find a Mentor

 Mentors are volunteers dedicated to sharing information on all facets of woodturning.

-*If for some reason the match does not work for either party the student should contact the mentor coordinator for reassignment.
-We want this to be a good experience for you and for the mentor.
+If for some reason the match does not work for either party, the mentorship coordinator (Loren) should be contacted for smooth resolution.
+After all, we want this to be a good experience for you and for the mentor.

 FAQ: Why is the mentor writing down our time together?